sodadata/docs/soda-cloud/roles-and-rights.md

 </details>
 <br />

-By default, when any member adds a new dataset to the Soda Cloud account via Soda Core, Soda Cloud *does not* assign the **Everyone** group to the dataset.
+By default, when any member adds a new dataset to the Soda Cloud account via Soda Library, Soda Cloud *does not* assign the **Everyone** group to the dataset.
 You can adjust this setting to automatically assign the **Everyone** group to each newly added dataset; see [Change the default access to datasets](#change-the-default-access-to-datasets).

 ## Change the default access to datasets